 2012 Ford F-150 Review

-For 2012, the Ford F-150 continues to be a comfortable and supremely capable full-size pickup truck that can be configured to fit almost any budget or use.
+For 2012, the Ford F-150 continues to be supremely capable and a comfortable full-size pickup truck that can be configured to fit almost any budget or use.

 However, the areas where the F-150 falls short are when it’s compared with its competitors.
 Test drivers say that competitors like the Ram 1500 have a smoother ride and an even more decadent top-of-the-line trim.
 The Chevrolet Avalanche has more car-like handling than the F-150 while retaining some truck-like capabilities, and the GMC Sierra 1500 costs less.